samip5/JAMK-AADK/README.md

 Teacher will move an issue to the <b>Closed</b> section in a Issues Boards when exercise is approved.
 Teacher is monitoring your learning process all the time!

+Student need first to clone this repository to his/her local machine to start working with this repository.
 Use this repository and complete each exercise as an own project inside this repository.
 Each exercise is described as an individual issue.
 Read carefully all the information and rules below before you start coding.

 ## Repository structure